rust-lang/prev.rust-lang.org/faq.md

 ### How can I make an HTTP request?

+The standard library does not include an implementation of HTTP, so you will want to use an external crate.
 [Hyper](https://github.com/hyperium/hyper) is the most popular, but there are [a number of others as well](https://crates.io/keywords/http).

 ### How can I write a GUI application in Rust?